vishalsingh17/DataSpeare/README.md

 ## Contact

-For any feedback or queries, please reach out to [prakharrathi25@gmail.com](prakharrathi25@gmail.com).
+For any feedback or queries, please reach out to [vishal170997@gmail.com](vishal170997@gmail.com).

-Note: The project is only for education purposes, no plagiarism is intended.
+Note: The project is only for education purposes.